DarkFlippers/unleashed-firmware/wiki/Contributing.md

 ## General Tips and principles

-* **Ask around for help!** If you have any questions, feel free to create an [`need help` issue](https://github.com/Flipper-Zero/flipperzero-firmware-community/issues/new?assignees=&labels=need+help&template=need-help.md&title=) or send an email to devel@flipperdevices.com.
+* **Ask around for help!** If you have any questions, feel free to create an [`need help` issue](https://github.com/Flipper-Zero/flipperzero-firmware-community/issues/new?assignees=&labels=need+help&template=need-help.md&title=), send an email to devel@flipperdevices.com or use our [Discord server](https://flipperzero.one/discord) ([read more about discord](Communication)).
 The earlier you check your feature design with other people, the less likely it is that it is denied during the review process.
 * **Verify your concept early!** If you work on your own until the code looks good enough to show publicly, you might miss some design flaws others might have spotted earlier.
 * **Keep it simple!** Try to use what is already there and don't change existing APIs if not absolutely necessary.
 * **State your intentions** Create issue before you start your work.
 It will prevent a very frustrating situation where several people are doing the same job the same time.